CryoByte33/steam-deck-utilities/README.md

 * Storage Manager
     * Sync shadercache and compatdata to the same location the game is installed
     * Delete shadercache and compatdata for whichever games you select
-      * **NEW** Delete the shadercache and compatdata for all uninstalled games with a single click
+    * Delete the shadercache and compatdata for all uninstalled games with a single click
 * Full CLI mode

 Look below for common questions and answers, or go check out my [YouTube Channel](https://www.youtube.com/@cryobyte33)